johannalouise/repobepo/README.md

 ![](/images/mjolnir-site.png)

-Press the button "Use the latest version".
+Press the button 'Use the latest version'.
 This will show you following page:

 ![](/images/mjolnir-yml.png)